clydehunt76/spring_inventory/README.md

 1. Can you make this have a good UX?
 What changes would make a better user experience?
 One small idea for a starting point is something like placeholder text that tells the user what to enter in each form field.
 1. How does a user update a product?
 What's a way to incorporate that workflow and still have the user live in one single page?
 1. As a business owner, I would like for the Single Page Application (SPA) to be well-styled so that I feel warm and fuzzy about the hard work my developers do.
+1. When I add a new category, does it appear as a checkbox on the product immediately, or does the user need to refresh the page?
+What if multiple users are using the site at once?
+Can you think of a way to make it so all users can see the same thing at once?
+1. Research and select a templating library like knockout.js or handlebars, and refactor your code to use that library.
+Would using that library have made your development easier?

 #### Setup